bhashini-dibd/ulca/examples/dataset/readme.md

 ```

 ### imageTextType
-This property defines the presence of text on various category of image.
+This property defines the presence of text on various categories of image.
 For example a text region can be present on scene or let's say on a document.
 Following are various defined possibilities here.
   - scene-text
   - typewriter-typed-text
   - computer-typed-text